avivcarmis/trafficante/README.md

 ### Latest Release
 ------------
-The most recent release is Trafficante 1.0.0, released May 15, 2017.
+The most recent release is Trafficante 1.0.2, released May, 2017.

 To add a dependency on Trafficante Library using Maven, use the following:
 ```xml